open-voip-alliance/AndroidPhoneLib/README.md

 )
 ```

-Step 2: Get an instance of the PhoneLib and initialise it with the config
+Step 2: Get an instance of the VoIPLib and initialise it with the config

 ```
-val phoneLib = PhoneLib.getInstance(CONTEXT).initialise(config)
+val voipLib = VoIPLib.getInstance(CONTEXT).initialise(config)
 ```

 Step 3: Call `register` to register with the authentication information provided in the config

 ```
-phoneLib.register {  registrationState ->
+voipLib.register {  registrationState ->
        if (registrationState == RegistrationState.REGISTERED) {
            // registration was successful
        }